valkey-io/valkey-doc/docs/management/sentinel.md

 The way a new configuration is propagated is the reason why we need that every Sentinel failover is authorized with a different version number (configuration epoch).

-Every Sentinel continuously broadcast its version of the configuration of a master using Redis Pub/Sub messages, both in the master and all the replicas.
+Every Sentinel continuously broadcast its version of the configuration of a master using Valkey Pub/Sub messages, both in the master and all the replicas.
 At the same time all the Sentinels wait for messages to see what is the configuration advertised by the other Sentinels.

 Configurations are broadcast in the `__sentinel__:hello` Pub/Sub channel.